zhurui0509/COVID-Forecast-Graph/README.md

 }
 ```

-4. Among all the 4-week ahead forecasts of cumulative death in early August (i.e., before the second wave unfolded in the fall), which model performs the best for each state across the US?\
+4. Among all the 4-week ahead forecasts of cumulative death in early January 2022 (i.e., before the Omicron peak in the US), which model performed the best for each state across the US?\
 There are multiple steps involved in answering this question.
 First, we extract the earliest forecast date of each research project in January 2022, whose query can be found [here](http://stko-roy.geog.ucsb.edu/covid/sparql?savedQueryName=Q4_1_first_date_of_Jan2022&owner=admin) and the SPARQL query can be found below.
 The result is stored at <em>[./Question4-Analysis/model_first_august.csv](https://github.com/zhurui0509/COVID-Forecast-Graph/blob/main/Question4-Analysis/model_first_august.csv)</em>.
 Then we use simple Python scripts to loop through each state finding their best models and subsequently visualize them as a map.
-All Python scripts can be found at <em>[./Question4-Analysis/Q5_COVID-Best_model.ipynb](https://github.com/zhurui0509/COVID-Forecast-Graph/blob/main/Question4-Analysis/Q5_COVID-Best_model.ipynb)</em>.
+All Python scripts can be found in a Jupter Notebook at <em>[./Question4-Analysis/Q5_COVID-Best_model.ipynb](https://github.com/zhurui0509/COVID-Forecast-Graph/blob/main/Question4-Analysis/Q5_COVID-Best_model.ipynb)</em>.

 ```
 select ?research (min(?result_time) as ?first_jan) {